cdpxe/CCEAP/documentation/README.md

 -u x   Use digit x instead of 0 as `dummy' value in the main header
 ```

-The parameter `-u` can obviously used for this purpose.
-First, the students run the server on localhost port 2222:
+The parameter `-u` can obviously be used for creating a Reserved/Unused pattern-based covert channel.
+To this end, the students run the server on the localhost port 2222:

 ```
 $ ./server -P 2222